EYBlockchain/starlight/README.md

 To use this branch:

-### Testing resprinkler
+### Testing `removeDecorators`

--   Point the start command in `package.json` to your sprinkled contract
+-   Point the start command in `package.json` to your decorated contract
 -   Run `npm start`

-This first runs the `desprinkler`, which removes and stores the sprinkled syntax in your contract.
-The desprinkled solidity file is saved as `my_contract_desprinkled.sol` in the `contracts` folder.
+This first runs the `dedecorator`, which removes and stores the decorated syntax in your contract.
+The decorated solidity file is saved as `my_contract_dedecorated.sol` in the `contracts` folder.
 Its compiled ast is saved as `ast.json` in the root (for now).

-The `resprinkler` then adds back the sprinkled syntax to the ast, creating `sprinkled_ast.json`, also saved to root.
-Search for `sprinkle` in that new ast to find the syntax.
+The `redecorator` then adds back the decorated syntax to the ast, creating `my_contract_ast.json`, also saved to root.

 ### Testing compiler output